London's Mortgage Repossession Rates: Borough-by-Borough Analysis

 Conclusion

-In London’s property market, mortgage repossessions reflect the widening gap between economic hardship and stability.
+In London’s property market, mortgage repossessions reflect the widening gap between economic hardship and affordability.
 This quarter’s data highlights stark contrasts, with Newham experiencing 215.5 possession claims per 100,000 households, while Kensington and Chelsea face significantly fewer at 86.4.